-- 1. Improve recreation programs and facilities within the jail. - 2.
-Continue library, vocational, educational, and ombudsman programs within the jail. - 3.
-Support work furlough programs and the farm program. - 4.
-Continue substance abuse program, especially self-supporting aspect. - 5.
-Encourage pretrial and post-trial alternatives. - 6.
-Encourage mediation/arbitration programs as a diversion from the court system for misdemeanants only. - 7.
-Support restitution when applicable. - 8.
-Maintain adequate fiscal support for work-alternative programs. - 9.
-Support the use of science-based risk assessment tools within adult detention facilities and programs to address needs. - 10.
-Continued support of funding for re-entry facilities.
+- 1. Support recreation programs and facilities within the jail including alternatives such as yoga and meditation. - 2.
+Support library, vocational and educational programs within the jail such as the book cart, opportunities to obtain a GED and college credit and voter registration and information. - 3.
+Support work alternative programs such as the farm, Humboldt Botanical Garden, Hoopa food distribution, Eureka woodlot and County garage. - 4.
+Support substance abuse counseling, veterans aftercare and treatment and mental health counseling such as a local treatment unit for those deemed incompetent by the courts to understand the court process in lieu of waiting period to go to the State Hospital for competency treatment. - 5.
+Encourage pretrial and post-trial alternatives to incarceration. - 6.
+Support adequate fiscal support for full staffing, facilities repair/maintenance and work alternative programs. - 7.
+Support the use of science-based risk assessment tools within adult detention facilities and programs to address needs such as the dormitory supervision model with option of cells for behavioral health needs. - 8.
+Support adequate funding for re-entry facilities.

-Juvenile Detention Facilities and Programs in Humboldt County - 1978, 1984, 2006, 2016 Position Summary: Support use of up-to-date juvenile detention facilities, provided revisions and renovations occur as required by law; alternative programs for juvenile misdemeanants; probation department's programs for foster and crisis homes.
+Juvenile Detention Facilities and Programs in Humboldt County - 1978, 1984, 2006, 2016, 2024 Position Summary: Support use of juvenile detention facilities, alternative programs for juvenile offenders; and probation department programs for resource families and crisis homes.